BloomTech-Labs/mydish-be/README.md

 Now you should be set up with a development database

-# Setting up with AWS:
+# Setting up AWS S3:

 Note: It is only necessary for ONE person to create an account and share the key/secret key with trusted group members.
 This way, everyone's working environment is the same.